skyleccc/RIFTGATE/README.md

 ### Portal Mechanic

 - **PortalEntity** — base class for any body that can travel through portals.
-Implements custom `move_and_collide` loop that detects portal surfaces and defers to the portal's teleport logic.
+Implements a custom `move_and_collide` loop that detects portal surfaces and defers to the portal's teleport logic.
 Tracks a `launched_by_portal` flag to reduce air friction for 1.5 seconds after a fling.
 - **Portal Gun** — raycasts from the player to the mouse cursor.
 On click, places a blue or orange portal on the hit surface (Walls layer).
 Both portals are automatically linked when both exist.
 - **Portal** — when a `PortalEntity` overlaps, it teleports it to the linked portal.
 Exit velocity equals entry speed directed along the exit portal's outward normal.
 A brief cooldown prevents instant re-teleportation.